 3. Honoring the dead

-On New Year’s night, families would remember those who has passed away the year before by setting a place for them at the dinner table and leaving the door unlatched.
+On New Year’s night, families would remember those who died the year before by setting a place for them at the dinner table and leaving the door unlatched.

 4. Predictions for the New Year